-If you can’t quite afford a mortgage on the open market, Shared Ownership gives you the chance to buy a share of your home (Herefordshire Housing typically sell between 45% to 75% of the home’s value) and pay a subsidised monthly rent for the remaining share.
-In some cases you can staircase to 100%.
+If you can’t quite afford a mortgage on the open market, Shared Ownership offers you the chance to buy a share of your home (Herefordshire Housing typically sell between 45% to 75% of the home’s value) and pay a subsidised monthly rent for the remaining share.
+Later on you can staircase to 100%.
 You can buy a home through Shared Ownership if you;

 - Can’t afford to buy on the open market and at least 18 years old